-Highlights of the past two seasons have included debuts with the Vienna Philharmonic (tour and subscription concerts), London Symphony and Mariinsky orchestras with Gergiev, Israel Philharmonic with Mehta, Philharmonia Orchestra with Maazel, Los Angeles Philharmonic Orchestra with Harth-Bedoya, Philadelphia Orchestra with Macelaru, San Francisco Symphony and Minnesota Orchestra with Vanska, Russian National Orchestra with Pletnev, New York Philharmonic with Gilbert, Cleveland Orchestra with Gaffigan, Boston Symphony with Guerrero, Chicago Symphony and Royal Philharmonic with Dutoit, Orchestra Nazionale di Santa Cecilia with Elder, Oslo Philharmonic with Petrenko and Danish Radio Symphony with Noseda, as well as performances with Orchestre Philharmonique de Radio France, Orchestra Nazionale di Santa Cecilia, Warsaw Philharmonic, and collaborations with Vladimir Fedoseyev, Sir Neville Marriner and Antoni Wit.
+Highlights of recent seasons have included debuts with the Vienna Philharmonic (tour and subscription concerts), London Symphony and Mariinsky orchestras with Gergiev, Israel Philharmonic with Mehta, Philharmonia Orchestra with Maazel, Los Angeles Philharmonic Orchestra with Harth-Bedoya, Philadelphia Orchestra with Macelaru, San Francisco Symphony and Minnesota Orchestra with Vanska, Russian National Orchestra with Pletnev, New York Philharmonic with Gilbert, Cleveland Orchestra with Gaffigan, Boston Symphony with Guerrero, Chicago Symphony and Royal Philharmonic with Dutoit, Orchestra Nazionale di Santa Cecilia with Elder, Oslo Philharmonic with Petrenko and Danish Radio Symphony with Noseda, as well as performances with Orchestre Philharmonique de Radio France, Orchestra Nazionale di Santa Cecilia, Warsaw Philharmonic, and collaborations with Vladimir Fedoseyev, Sir Neville Marriner and Antoni Wit.

 Recital debuts have included the Stern Auditorium of New York Carnegie Hall, Washington Kennedy Center, Boston Celebrity Series, London Queen Elizabeth Hall and Wigmore Hall, Berlin Philharmonie, Paris Auditorium du Louvre, Brussels Palais de Beaux Arts, Zurich Tonhalle and Lucerne Piano Festival, Milano Sala Verdi, Tokyo Opera City, and many others.
-Daniil Trifonov has also been presented by the major festivals of Europe: Verbier, Montreux, Tivoli, Edinburgh, Lockenhaus, Grafenegg, La Roque d'Anthéron, Klavier Festival Ruhr; while in the USA he appeared at Blossom, Ravinia and Chautauqua festivals.
+Daniil Trifonov has also been presented by the major festivals of Europe: Verbier, Lucerne, Montreux, Tivoli, Edinburgh, Lockenhaus, Grafenegg, La Roque d'Anthéron, Klavier Festival Ruhr; while in the USA he appeared at Blossom, Ravinia and Chautauqua festivals.

 Daniil Trifonov is also a noted chamber musician and will give festival performances with such musicians as Nicholas Angelich, Renaud Capuçon, Gautier Capuçon, Yuri Bashmet and Vilde Frang, a piano duo tour of the US with Sergei Babayan and concerts in London, Paris and Zurich with the Pavel Haas Quartet.

 In February 2013, Deutsche Grammophon announced the signing of an exclusive recording agreement with Daniil Trifonov.
 A series of recital and concerto recordings for DG will follow in the next years.
 Trifonov’s previous recordings include a disc of Tchaikovsky Piano Concerto No.1 with Gergiev and the Mariinsky Orchestra which was released on the Mariinsky label in 2012.
 His first CD was released on Decca in 2011, featuring a selection of Chopin solo works.
 Daniil Trifonov is represented by Intermusica.